hch12907/bop/README.md

   ```

 ## Bundles
-  __Bundles__ are mean to "augments bop", extending the functionality of Bop.
+  __Bundles__ are meant to "augment bop", extending the functionality of Bop.
   Here is the aim of bundles:

-  - Bundles should expose services
+  - Bundles should expose their services
   - Bundles should communicate with other packages via available services
-  - Bundles should expose objects, whichs can be configured in config files
+  - Bundles should expose their objects, which can be configured in the config files

 ## Community